gregscharf/RTFM-Redox/README.md

 - [ ] Update the database with newer commands for things like Bloodhound,ffuf,feroxbuster,Rubeus,Crackmapexec,Chisel,SSHuttle, etc.
 - [ ] Add a better method for generating help content with the prettytable crate.
 - [ ] Allow selection mode to wrap up or down
+- [ ] Fix errors that occur when attempting to create a statically linked linux release
+- [ ] Get Windows version working
 - [ ] Add search capability for text based/markdown notes.
     - Root directory for user's notes will be supplied in a CLI variable.
 - [ ] Use pre-existing 'refs' table to link to markdown notes and display notes in terminal when selected... there is probably a crate to display markdown.